 Advanced Manufacturing

 These industries were identified based on their size, concentration in the region, and potential for future growth.
 Additionally, sectors that promoted green and sustainable economic growth were prioritized.
+Additionally, tourism was an industry that showed significant increase in DeKalb County.

 Professional and Business Services